srmnikhil/backend/README.md

-# School Website Backend
+# 🏫 School Website Backend

-A backend service that manages data, logic, and APIs for a school system.
+Behind every smooth website is a powerful backend — and this is exactly that.
+While users interact with a clean interface, this system works tirelessly behind the scenes, making sure everything runs like a well-tuned machine.

-## Features
+## What it Handles

-- Business logic processing
+- Core business logic
-- Database communication
+- Secure data processing
-- REST API endpoints
+- MongoDB database operations
-- Add teachers
+- REST API communication
-- Add users
+- Teacher and user management
-- Manage and retrieve appointments
+- Appointment scheduling and retrieval

-## Tech Stack
+## Built With

 - Node.js
 - Express.js